theAayushbajaj/llm_rag_toolbox/SmartChunks_ Literature_review.md

         """
         Perform semantic chunking on a list of text segments.

-        :param text_segments: Preliminary list of text segments (e.g. sentences or paragraphs).
+        :param text_segments: Preliminary list of text segments.
-        :param metadata: Optional parallel list of metadata dicts (e.g. page numbers).
-Must match length of text_segments.
+        :param metadata: Optional parallel list of metadata dicts.
+Must match length.

-        :return: A list of dictionaries where each dict has:
+        :return: A list of dicts with 'content' and 'metadata'.
-                 {
-                   'content': merged chunk text,
-                   'metadata': optional metadata about the chunk
-                 }
         """
         if not text_segments:
             return []